12 Great CISSP Books and Study Guides for the CISSP Certification

 - Important concepts are concisely presented while key elements are highlighted for last minute study.

 - Answers some of the toughest questions on the exams.

 - Zero fluff: all substance!

-- Perfect for revision the week before the exam.
+- Perfect for review the week before the exam.

-- This refresher is not a substitute for a textbook.
+- This refresher is not a substitute for a full textbook.

-- Not updated for CISSP 2015!
-The authors suggest the title will be updated after the Study Guide is released, but release dates are as TBA.
+- The authors suggest the title will be updated after the Study Guide is released, but release dates are as TBA.